-Academically qualified applicants for Undergraduate Pathway who are unable to provide a language proficiency score (or who provide one that is below the minimum) will be conditionally admitted to the Undergraduate Pathway program and required to complete INTO OSU Academic English through Level 4 before beginning the OSU academic coursework portion of the program.
-All students have a study plan and receive academic advising that is reflective of their specific Conditional Undergraduate Pathway program.
+Academically qualified applicants for Undergraduate Pathway who are unable to provide a language proficiency score (or who provide one that is below the minimum) will begin their program by taking Academic English courses until they complete Level 4 of the program.
+All students have a study plan and receive academic advising that is reflective of the Academic English + Undergraduate Pathway program.

 What is the Graduate Pathway program?

 The innovative Graduate Pathway program is a pre-Master’s program that provides international students a direct path to various graduate degrees at the university.
 The program gives students the academic foundation, essential language skills and GMAT/GRE test preparation to successfully move on to the Master’s degree.